-- Swelling in lymph nodes in your neck, underarm, groin, or stomach
+- Swelling in lymph nodes in your neck, underarms, groin, or stomach

 - Skin rash or itchy skin

-- Pain in your chest, abdomen, or bones
+- Pain in your chest, belly, or bones

-If you're diagnosed with non-Hodgkin's lymphoma, you're at greater risk for an opportunistic infection called pneumocystis pneumonia.
-Your doctor may suggest that you take medications to prevent it.
+If you're diagnosed with non-Hodgkin's lymphoma, you're also more likely to get another "opportunistic infection" called Pneumocystis pneumonia, or PCP.
+Your doctor may suggest you take medications to help prevent it, too.